 Understanding Dates and Weeks

 Before diving into the methods, it’s essential to grasp how Google Sheets handles dates and weeks.
 Google Sheets recognizes dates as numerical values, where each day is represented by a unique number.
 Weeks are not inherently calculated within the spreadsheet; you need to use functions to determine the number of weeks between dates.
-(See Also: How To Make Google Sheets Portrait)
+(See Also: How To Get An Equation From A Graph On Google Sheets)

 Using the WEEKNUM Function